IRR17 (3) - Application

 • any work other than a practice, that is carried out in an atmosphere containing radon gas at an annual average activity concentration in air exceeding 300Bq/m3

-• any work with any substance containing naturally occurring radioactive materials (which is a define practice under IRR17).
+• any work with any substance containing naturally occurring radioactive materials (which is a defined practice under IRR17).
 Note this is a practice under IRR17 but we have separated for clarity.

 'Work in a radon atmosphere' would include work in mines or any other premises where these is insufficient ventilation (natural or forced) to keep the concentrations below the levels specified.